jackdimarco/jackdimarco/README.md

 -📚 I have a Computer Science degree from Georgia Tech

--💻 I'm currently a Backend Software Engineer at Salesforce
+-💻 I'm currently a Software Engineer at Salesforce

 -🔭 I have the most development experience with Java, Python, and JavaScript